E-commerce

 • Traffic is sufficient to detect a plausible effect within a reasonable timeframe.

-• Friction is documented and the variant addresses a specific cause.
+• The friction is documented and the variant addresses a specific cause.

 • The change can be isolated: avoid changing five major variables at once.

-• Interpretation rules are set before launch: primary metric, guardrails, minimum duration.
+• The rules for reading results are set before launch: primary metric, guardrails, minimum duration.

 When it is better to fix directly

-If you spot a broken form, a mobile bug, a missing payment method, or misleading text about fees, you do not need an A/B test to act.
-The cost of friction is obvious, and the risk of leaving it in place outweighs the methodological value of an experiment.
+If you spot a broken form, a mobile bug, a missing payment method, or misleading copy about fees, you do not need an A/B test to act.
+The cost of the friction is obvious, and the risk of leaving it in place outweighs the methodological value of an experiment.

 Do not draw conclusions too quickly

-A positive result should be reviewed in light of margin, average order value, return rate, disputes, and sometimes repeat purchases.
+A positive result must be reviewed in light of margin, average order value, return rate, disputes, and sometimes repeat purchase.
 An optimization can increase short-term conversion and degrade order quality.
-That is precisely why CRO must stay connected to commercial reality, not only to the dashboard of the moment.
+That is precisely why CRO must remain connected to business reality, not just the dashboard of the moment.

 The quality of CRO also depends on your ability to treat perceived performance as a conversion lever.
 Users do not evaluate only the substance of your offer.
 They also evaluate the effort required to access it.
-A slow page, an overly complex funnel, or an unreadable mobile screen destroys conversion even if the commercial proposition is good.
+A slow page, an overly cluttered funnel, or an unreadable mobile screen destroys conversion even if the commercial offer is good.

 What CRO gains by integrating performance

-• Better mobile readability, often overrepresented in sessions.
+• Better mobile understanding, often overrepresented in sessions.

-• Cleaner tests: if the environment is too unstable, results are harder to interpret.
+• Cleaner tests: if the environment is too unstable, the results are less readable.

 Performance alone does not create good conversion.
 But it prevents a good offer from being penalized by a poor experience.
-This is particularly true on product pages, the cart, and checkout.
-Pages that drive revenue should be prioritized, not just the homepage.
+This is particularly true for product pages, the cart, and checkout.
+The pages that drive revenue must be prioritized, not just the homepage.

-A mature CRO doesn’t just aim to increase a percentage.
-It connects conversion to what happens next: order fulfillment, support cost, returns, disputes, satisfaction, repeat purchases.
-This connection is what separates local optimization from real business improvement.
+A mature CRO doesn't aim only to raise a percentage.
+It links conversion to what happens next: order fulfillment, support cost, returns, disputes, satisfaction, repeat purchases.
+It is this link that distinguishes a local optimization from a real business improvement.

 Guardrails to follow

-• Average basket value: is conversion increasing at the expense of a lower basket value?
+• Average order value: does conversion go up at the expense of a lower basket value?

-• Net margin: is constant promotion destroying the apparent gain?
+• Net margin: does permanent promotion destroy the apparent gain?

-• Returns and cancellations: is optimization creating misaligned expectations?
+• Returns and cancellations: does the optimization create misaligned expectations?

 This is also where teams need to collaborate better.
-Support reports frequent doubts.
-Operations flags unfulfillable promises.
+Support flags recurring doubts.
+Operations point out untenable promises.
 Marketing sees traffic quality.
 Finance reminds everyone of margin limits.
 If CRO does not centralize this information, it optimizes one part of the journey at the expense of another.

 Example of a trade-off

-A discount that is highlighted more prominently can increase conversion in the short term.
-But if it mainly attracts low-profit customers, who return more often and repurchase less, the improvement is misleading.
-Serious CRO documents this type of trade-off before rolling out a change broadly.
+A more prominently featured discount can increase conversion in the short term.
+But if it attracts mostly low-profit customers, who return more often and buy again less, the improvement is misleading.
+Serious CRO documents this type of trade-off before rolling out a change.

-Your conversion rate optimization really progresses when every analysis, every fix, and every test enrich a useful memory.
-Without that, the team regularly repeats the same debates in different words.
-A simple learning loop is often worth more than an additional tool.
+Your conversion rate optimization really progresses when each analysis, each fix, and each test enriches a useful memory.
+Without that, the team regularly rehashes the same debates in different words.
+A simple learning loop is often worth more than an extra tool.

 1. Observe: data, feedback, tickets, sessions, objections.

-2. Formulate: a short hypothesis linked to a point of friction.
+2. Formulate: a short hypothesis tied to a point of friction.

 3. Act: fix or test depending on the context.

-4. Document: result, segment, guardrails, what we really retain.
+4. Document: result, segment, guardrails, what we really keep.

 5. Reuse: apply the learning to other pages, campaigns, or journeys.

 Even a simple shared document can be enough at the start.
-What matters is noting not only what worked, but also what seemed promising and led nowhere.
-This memory prevents the cyclical return of the same “good ideas” without any real signal.
+What matters is noting not only what worked, but also what seemed promising and produced nothing.
+This memory prevents cyclical returns of the same “good ideas” without real signal.

 A realistic cadence

-You don’t need a heavy ritual.
-One short meeting every two weeks can be enough: key learnings, observed frictions, next workstream, and decisions made.
-CRO improves a lot when it becomes a clear process rather than a series of interruptions.
+You do not need a heavy ritual.
+A short meeting every two weeks can be enough: main lessons, observed frictions, next project, and decisions made.
+CRO improves a lot when it becomes a readable process rather than a series of interruptions.

-Qstomy: transform customer questions into a CRO lever
+Qstomy: turning customer questions into a CRO lever

 Many conversion frictions are not purely technical.
-They come from a question that was not resolved in time: is delivery fast enough, does the product fit my need, are returns simple, which size should I choose, is the stock real?
-In this case, improving CRO also involves a better pre-purchase response.
+They come from an unanswered question in time: is delivery fast enough, does the product fit my need, is the return process simple, which size should I choose, is the stock real?
+In that case, improving CRO also requires a better pre-purchase response.

-Qstomy works here as an AI sales and support agent connected to the store’s catalog, policies, and content.
-It helps respond immediately to recurring objections, guide customers to the right product, and escalate context to a human when necessary.
+Qstomy works here as an AI sales and support agent connected to the catalog, policies, and store content.
+It helps answer recurring objections immediately, direct users to the right product, and pass context to a human if necessary.
 This does not eliminate the need for good product pages or a clean checkout.
-But it reduces some of the informational frictions that slow down conversion.
+But it reduces part of the informational friction that slows conversion.

-Questions asked in the conversational channel are not only useful for answering.
+The questions asked in the conversational channel are not only used to answer.
 They also reveal repeated friction points.
-If the same hesitations keep coming up week after week, they should feed the CRO roadmap, not remain stuck in support.
+If the same hesitations come up week after week, they should feed the CRO roadmap, not remain trapped in support.

 Summary, sources and FAQ